 With a Unito master board, you can also pull cards from different boards into a single view, but the value goes beyond visibility.

 Creating a Unito master board allows you to edit fields (including the ever-popular custom fields) within those cards, offer comments and feedback, and communicate with other card members.
 Basically, instead of offering a one-way view into a group of cards, it enables two-way collaboration on all the cards of your choosing.
 You set the rules so only the cards you're interested in appear in your master board — meaning filtering happens before the cards arrive, instead of after.

 Which one should I use?

 What are you trying to achieve by collecting cards from multiple boards into a single view?

-If your goal is to just gain visibility, Trello’s Table view is a good fit.
-You can provide managers with oversight on big projects, keep track of you or your team’s workload, or even source ideas from multiple places.
+If your goal is to just gain visibility, Trello’s Table View is a good fit.
+You can provide managers with oversight on big projects, keep track of your team’s workload, or even source ideas from multiple places.

-If your goal is better collaboration, Unito offers that higher level of functionality.
-Not only are you looking at cards from a single view, you’re engaging with them.
-Essentially, Unito’s Trello master boards build a work hub from which you can manage projects, delegate work, provide feedback, source approvals, and generally collaborate better with your colleagues — all without leaving your preferred board.
+If your goal is to boost collaboration, Unito offers a much higher level of functionality.
+Not only are you looking at cards from a single view, you’re also engaging with them and making active changes that will be instantly reflected across your cards in real-time.
+Essentially, Unito’s Trello master board provides an automated work hub from which you can manage projects, delegate work more easily, share feedback, source approvals, and generally collaborate better with your colleagues — all without leaving your preferred board.